Cornell–Harvard hockey rivalry: Today

-Current Cornell head coach Mike Schafer emphasized how important the rivalry was to the hockey cultures of both programs when he listed defeating the Crimson as one of his three goals for his first season in 1995–96.
+Former Cornell head coach Mike Schafer emphasized how important the rivalry was to the hockey cultures of both programs when he listed defeating the Crimson as one of his three goals for his first season in 1995–96.
 Harvard was unbeaten in the last 20 regular-season games against the Big Red at that time.
-Schafer's record against Harvard as a coach is 38–20–6 as of January 18, 2019.
 Cornell went on to defeat Harvard in three games that season with a 5–3 win at Lynah, 5–4 win at Bright, and a 2–1 win at Lake Placid in the ECAC Championship Final.
 This change of fate reinvigorated the rivalry to the level of passion it enjoys in the present era.

 The rivalry has grown into a wholly reciprocated event between the student bodies of Cornell and Harvard.
 Cornell is abuzz the week before any contest against Harvard.
 Harvard has declared that Cornell has surpassed Yale as its primary rival.
 An article from The Harvard Crimson in 2010 stated emphatically that, "[f]or though Harvard-Yale weekend is historic in its own right, the Bulldogs can no longer be considered the Crimson's most hated foe."
 The rivalry has been characterized as being "as big and as boisterous as a Michigan-Ohio State football contest."

 The taunts between the fan bases have grown and adapted in the modern era of the rivalry.
 The unison chant of "Harvard sucks" is ubiquitous at games between the rivals.
 However, the repertoire of both fanbases has expanded in recent years.
 The Lynah Faithful and Harvard fans are heard often exchanging the taunt of "safety school".
 Harvard fans rationalize this because the acceptance rate at Harvard College is usually less than half the university-wide acceptance rate at Cornell.
 The Lynah Faithful reason that they can call Harvard a "safety school" because Harvard may be the Ivy-League institution into which it is hardest to gain admission, but it is among the easiest to "get out of" with its lax grading policies.
 These exchanges highlight a common feature of taunts during the Cornell-Harvard rivalry in recent years that involve references to grade inflation and admissions standards.
 Cornell is among the most grade deflationary institutions in the United States.
 Grading practices at Harvard have been cited as examples of grade inflation.
 The Lynah Faithful have capitalized upon these findings and incorporated them in their taunts of the Crimson with cheers of "grade inflation" and "Give me an A, give me another A, give me another A, give me another A, welcome to Harvard."

 The Cornell-Harvard rivalry has become a contest between two academic institutions and hockey programs that have grown to respect, albeit begrudgingly, the history and accomplishments of each other.
 The combination of passion, taunting, and respect has led many sports commentators to consider the Cornell-Harvard rivalry as one of the best in sports.